By David Joel Miller.

 Today this word is often used to denote the ability to understand and experience what someone else is feeling.
 To really feel empathy and you needed to not only understand what the person may be thinking but what they may be feeling.

-In order to develop your understanding of the skill of empathy take a look of the list below of ways to tell if someone is truly empathetic.
+In order to develop your understanding of the skill of empathy take a look at the list below of ways to tell if someone is truly empathetic.

 Empathy is seeing life through someone else’s eyes.